The human eye is a complex and fascinating organ. The processes that take

 is why retina scanning is becoming more commonly used for security purposes.

 Your eyes are incredible.
-Keep them strong and healthy with routine eye
+Keep them strong and healthy with routine

-cost you your vision.
+you your vision.